 My ten brothers felt this side of Dad's nature more than I did.
-In fact, I can recall only one beating - but that was memorable indeed, as I had to be hauled out from under a bed before being disciplined in no uncertain terms.
+In fact, I can recall only one beating, but that was memorable indeed, as I had to be hauled out from under a bed before being disciplined in no uncertain terms.

 Yet despite his severity, Dad was a good man.
 He loved us and he demanded such a high standard for our sake as much as his.
-If there hadn't been firm discipline in our home, there could have been a lot of wayward children terrorizing all and sundry.

 Dad worked hard, struggling in those Depression years to keep the family going.

 He milked the cows early in the morning, then did a day's work with the Railways before returning home to milk once more.
 He did his best for his family, providing for us and giving us stability.
 He instilled in me attributes which would be important in later years - particularly perseverance and a determination to learn and succeed.

-They say opposites attract, and this was certainly the case with my mother and father.
-My mother's brightness, warmth and vibrancy took some of the edge off my father's dourness.
-She, too, was a hard worker.
+My mother too was a hard worker.
 Her days consisted of attending to the children (she had nappies to deal with for more than fifteen years), preparing meals and not much else.
 That was a full-time job and more, much more.
 In her busiest years she would often fall into bed fully clad, exhausted at the end of the day.